kiosan/maxua-public/README.md

 # Microblog Platform

-A lightweight, modern microblog platform with a clean interface and solid fundamentals.
 This project powers [maxua.com](https://maxua.com) and can be adapted to run your own personal blog.

+Built with Claude and other LLM tools.

+Feedback, ideas, bug reports are always welcome!

+Email: ischenko@gmail.com or Tg @maxua.

 ## Features